mmatyas/pegasus-docs/docs/themes/example-flixnet.md

 The rating will be displayed as a five-star bar, with some percentage of it colored according to the actual rating.
 This can be done with two simple, overlapping QML Images: draw five empty stars first, then over them, draw filled ones according to the rating.
 Kind of like a progress bar, except we're using stars for filling.

-First, I draw two image for the stars, an empty one and a filled.
+But first of all, I actuatlly draw two images for the stars, an empty one and a filled.
 Both have square size and transparent background.
 I create a new directory (eg. `assets`) in my theme folder and put them there.

 star_empty.svg | star_filled.svg
 :---: | :----:
 <img src="../img/star_empty.svg" width="64" height="64"> | <img src="../img/star_filled.svg" width="64" height="64">

+!!! tip
+    I've used Inkscape for drawing the vector art; it has a built-in tool for drawing stars and other polygons.

 Then I create the following Item.
 As the star image is a square, I make its width 5 times the height to hold the five stars horizontally.
 I make the empty-star Image fill this whole item, and set `fillMode: Image.TileHorizontally` to make the star repeat horizontally.
-For the filled-star image, I place it over the other one, and modify its width by the rating, provided as a number between `0.0` and `1.0` (0% and 100%).
+For the filled-star image, I place it over the other one, and modify its width by the rating, which is provided as a number between `0.0` and `1.0` (0% and 100%).

 ```qml
 Item {